 - 3 1/2 tsp baking powder

 - 1 tsp salt

 - 1 1/4 cups of milk

 - 2/3 cup of shortening

 - Chocolate frosting (homemade or from a can)

-Beat all ingredients except egg whites in a large bowl on low speed for 30 seconds, scraping bowl constantly.
+Beat all ingredients except egg whites in a large bowl on low speed for 30 seconds, scraping the bowl constantly.
 Beat on high speed for 2 minutes, scraping bowl occasionally.
-Beat in egg whites on high speed 2 minutes, scraping bowl occasionally.
+Beat in egg whites on high speed for 2 minutes, scraping the bowl occasionally.
 Fold chocolate chips into the batter.
 Pour into pan.

 Carefully frost the cake then decorate how you or your little ones desire.